Plans & Billing

 The most cost-efficient options are:

-• Claude Haiku — fast, cheap, strong for everyday code and copy work.
+- GPT-5.4 Mini: fast and cost-effective for everyday code and copy work.

-• Kimi — competitive on price with Haiku and Mini, particularly strong on long-context tasks.
+- Kimi: competitive on price, particularly strong on long-context tasks.

-• Grok — flexible across general work, often cheaper than the flagship Claude or GPT models.
+- Grok: flexible across general work, often cheaper than flagship models.

-Switch to Sonnet, Opus, or GPT-5.4 only when a task is genuinely hard (complex reasoning, multi-step debugging, careful design work).
-Most chat turns don’t need them.
+Switch to a flagship model only when a task is genuinely hard (complex reasoning, multi-step debugging, careful design work).
+Most chat turns don't need one.

 OpenRouter shows the live per-token cost for every model on its models page.
 Sort by price to compare.